Broccode/acci_eaf/docs/operational-guidelines.md

   - Prefer constructor injection for dependencies.
   - Use Spring Boot auto-configuration where possible.
   - Adhere to Spring best practices for defining beans, configurations, and profiles.

+### Dependency Management

+To ensure a stable, predictable, and maintainable build across the monorepo, all modules **must** adhere to the following dependency management guidelines.
+These rules prevent version conflicts, reduce maintenance overhead, and ensure consistency.

+#### 1. Enforce Universal Centralized Dependency Management

+- **Guideline:** Every Gradle module, especially those in `libs/`, **must** use the centralized dependency versions declared in the root `build.gradle.kts`.
+This is non-negotiable.
+- **Implementation:**
+  - All Spring-related library modules must apply the `io.spring.dependency-management` plugin.
+  - All modules must import the Spring Boot BOM using `dependencyManagement { imports { mavenBom(org.springframework.boot.gradle.plugin.SpringBootPlugin.BOM_COORDINATES) } }`.
+  - **Never** specify a version for a Spring Boot or related dependency (e.g., Jackson, SLF4J) in a sub-module.
+Let the root BOM control everything.
+  - **Never** declare a separate `platform("org.springframework.boot:spring-boot-dependencies:...")` in a sub-module.

+#### 2. Standardize Spring Boot Test Setups

+- **Guideline:** All modules containing Spring Boot integration tests (`@SpringBootTest`) must use a standardized set of test dependencies to ensure consistency and prevent classpath issues.
+- **Implementation:**
+  - Use `testImplementation("org.springframework.boot:spring-boot-starter-test")`.
+This single starter provides JUnit 5, Spring Test, AssertJ, MockK (via our explicit dependency), and the necessary logging infrastructure (Logback).
+  - For Testcontainers, use the specific artifact needed (e.g., `testImplementation("org.testcontainers:postgresql")`) alongside the JUnit 5 integration (`testImplementation("org.testcontainers:junit-jupiter")`).

+#### 3. Unify JUnit 5 Configuration

+- **Guideline:** To avoid JUnit platform conflicts, all modules will rely on the versions provided by the Spring Boot BOM.
+- **Implementation:**
+  - Use `testImplementation("org.junit.jupiter:junit-jupiter")` (with no version).
+  - Include `testRuntimeOnly("org.junit.platform:junit-platform-launcher")` (with no version).

+### Development Dependencies

+Use appropriate Gradle configurations:

+- `developmentOnly` for tools that are only needed during development (e.g., `spring-boot-docker-compose`)
+- `testImplementation` for testing libraries
+- `implementation` for runtime dependencies

 #### Detailed Kotlin Specifics